 Under this chapter a separate license shall be required for each business location, and a separate application shall be made for each such place.

-(Ord. of 9-7-1999, § 1(4-86))

 Sec.
 6-72.
 Annual fees.

 All annual alcoholic beverage license fees shall be paid in advance on or before January 15 of each year, and any new license granted during a calendar year shall be prorated for the remainder of the calendar year.